 A student employee, who feels she/he has been a victim of discrimination or sexual harassment, may file a complaint through the SEO.

-For the purpose of on-campus employment, an eligible student is defined as one who has been matriculated into a degree program at RIT and is taking at least twelve (12) credit hours of course work per quarter.
+For the purpose of on-campus employment, an eligible student is defined as one who has been matriculated into a degree program at RIT and is taking at least twelve (12) credit hours of course work per semester as an undergraduate student and nine (9) credit hours of course work per semester as a graduate student.

-A student taking less than twelve credit hours, but at least three credit hours, may be permitted to work on-campus if he/she has been matriculated and enrolled full-time in the previous quarter and is registered full-time for the following quarter or has written documentation from the academic department of study that the student will return to full-time status in the next quarter.
-In addition, students who are required to take less than twelve credits in order to complete the requirements for their degree, and who expect to graduate at the end of the quarter, may be permitted to work until the end of that quarter.
+A student taking less than twelve credit hours, but at least three credit hours, may be permitted to work on-campus if he/she has been matriculated and enrolled full-time in the previous semester and is registered full-time for the following semester or intersession or has written documentation from the academic department of study that the student will return to full-time status in the next semester.
+In addition, students who are required to take less than twelve credits in order to complete the requirements for their degree, and who expect to graduate at the end of the semester, may be permitted to work until the end of that semester.

-For on-campus summer employment, students do not need to be registered for classes as long as the student was registered full-time for spring quarter AND is registered for fall quarter.
-Students registered part or full-time for summer quarter do not need verification of registration status for fall to work summer quarter, as long as they were full-time status for the spring quarter.
+For on-campus summer employment, students do not need to be registered for classes as long as the student was registered full-time for spring semester AND is registered for fall semester.
+Students registered part or full-time for summer do not need verification of registration status for fall to work during the summer as long as they were full-time status for the spring semester.

-During break periods (does NOT include summer quarter), a person who has matriculated and been admitted for the following quarter as a full-time student may work once his/her status can be verified.
+During break periods (does NOT include summer), a person who has matriculated and been admitted for the following semester as a full-time student may work once his/her status can be verified.

 Students who have met all employment criteria (completed I-9 and full-time registration status) will be given an Employment Eligibility Card, or SEO Card, the color of which will change each academic year.
-The 2011-2012 Employment Eligibility Card is white with orange lettering.
-An up-to-date eligibility card will verify registration status for the current quarter, I-9 and visa status, and Federal Work-Study award.
+An up-to-date eligibility card will verify registration status for the current semester or intersession, in addition to I-9 and visa status, and Federal Work-Study award.
 This card verifies to you, the employer, that the student is eligible to work on-campus.

-Students are eligible to work a maximum of twenty (20) hours per week during periods when classes are in session and up to forty (40) hours per week during break periods and summer quarter.
+Students are eligible to work a maximum of twenty (20) hours per week during periods when classes are in session and up to forty (40) hours per week during break periods, Intersession and summer.

 To be eligible for on-campus employment and before an Employment Eligibility Card can be obtained, International Students must: